 How do I become Inactive or obtain a Temporary Academic Leave?

 Follow the published drop or course withdrawal policies as published in the semester's schedule of classes.
 Options include:

-- Complete our on-line form here
+- Download our form

 - If between semesters or during the drop period, you may drop all your classes at Web Banner, or